 The Volume Details screen displays basic information about the volume.
 Here you can see the Volume's Status, what server it may be attached to, its size, region, and type.
 Additionally, if your volume is attached to a Linux server,

 The Volume Details screen displays by default once you create the volume.

-You can also see a volume’s details by clicking its name in the Block Storage Volumes list.
-(Click Servers in the main navigation, then Block Storage in the sub-navigation.)
+You can also see a volume's details by clicking its name in the Block Storage Volumes list (Servers>Block Storage)

-Status: This section displays the status of your volume.
-Possible statuses are
+This section displays the status of your volume.
+Possible statuses are:

 Unattached: The volume is not attached to a server.